-Retired Supreme Court Justice Stevens Calls for Repeal Of Second Amendment
+Retired Supreme Court Justice Stevens Calls For Repeal Of Second Amendment

 https://t.co/JcFNFTA6VD Not what we’re going for here, but very interesting considering who wrote it.
 Feel free to give it a read.
 I don’t feel the same way, but it’s an interesting point of view.— Cameron Kasky (@cameron_kasky) March 27, 2018

-While Stevens claimed such an action would "be simple" it likely would be anything but.
+While Stevens claimed such an action would "be simple," it likely would be anything but.
 Amending the Constitution requires securing two-thirds majorities in both the House and the Senate — and then three-fourths of the states would have to ratify the amendment.

-Our colleague Ron Elving has much more on the many barriers to amending the Constitution here:
+Our colleague Ron Elving has much more on the many barriers to amending the Constitution here.